The one with STORMAGEDDON, DARK LORD OF ALL.

 - Ascended Fan Girl: River, working on her degree in archaeology, has been researching the Doctor.

-- Bottle Episode: This episode takes place mostly in an entirely pedestrian, modern-day department store and Craig's flat.
+- Bottle Episode: This episode takes place mostly in an entirely pedestrian, modern-day department store and Craig's house.

-- Breather Episode: Quite light and fluffy in comparison to the last two episodes, although it manages to stuff in some angst.
-And the breather ends before the episode itself ends.
+- Breather Episode: Quite light and fluffy in comparison to the last two episodes.
+The breather ends before the episode itself ends.

 - Brick Joke: When the Doctor first shows up at Craig's house, Craig sarcastically asks if there are aliens hiding in his fridge.
 At the end of the episode, the Doctor checks the fridge just to make sure.

-- Bumbling Dad: Craig starts out here.
-He ends up Papa Wolf.
+- Bumbling Dad: Craig starts out panicking over whether or not he can raise a child on his own.
+He ends up a Papa Wolf.

 - Captain Ersatz: Subverted, as the blonde department store worker to whom the Doctor frequently explains the situation only gives him a blank stare in response.
 Guess she's not Rose after all!